|

 verb sense of 'existing' as opposed to the noun sense as in 'human

 truth.
-You are existing or 'being' for free.
-Your body is
+We are existing or 'being' for free.
+Our body is

-being taken care of, your heart is beating of its own accord, your breath is
+being taken care of, our heart is beating of its own accord, our breath is

-coming and going without any effort, you don't have to expend any energy at
+coming and going without any effort, we don't have to expend any energy at

 just sit in the state of pure being, pure existence. |